explodinggiraffes/keyframe-server-python/README.md

 - Display a single group-of-pictures as a video
 - Display all group-of-pictures as a grid of videos

-Information on the environment, running Video Keyframe Server, and available endpoints / functionality can be found at the end of this README.
+Information on the environment, running Video Keyframe Server, and available endpoints / functionality can be found at the end of this README in the "Usage" section.

 # Overview